Malcolm Sayer: Career at Jaguar

 The engineering team later commenced design and development in 1957 for the Jaguar E-Type which was launched to world acclaim in Geneva March 1961, the icon of 1960s motoring.

-A full team effort, Sayer's drawing were taken by Cyril Crouch to develop in manufacturable steel monocoque, and working closely with expert sheet metal craftsman Bob Blake, with Heynes, Bob Knight, Claude Baily, Norman Dewis and Tom Jones all playing key parts in its development.
+A full team effort, Sayer's drawings were taken by Cyril Crouch to develop in manufacturable steel monocoque, and working closely with expert sheet metal craftsman Bob Blake, with Heynes, Bob Knight, Claude Baily, Norman Dewis and Tom Jones all playing key parts in its development.
 Sayer was responsible for the overall form of the car, with Lyons overseeing detailing and body engineering led by Heynes to make it suitable for manufacture.
 Originally designed as a roadster, the fixed head coupé was initiated and crafted by Bob Blake, an expert sheet metal craftsman who had worked closely with Sayer since joining in the late 1950s and would go on to become Jaguar's first Modelling Manager.
 Even today, many of the design elements associated with the E-Type Jaguar can be found on the company's cars.
 The long bonnet, haunches over the rear wheels and the stance are all features incorporated into Jaguar's XK8 coupe designed by the late design director Geoff Lawson, which have continued on in the current Jaguar line-up by his successor Ian Callum.

 In 1965, Sayer developed the body aero style for Jaguar XJ13, a mid-engined Jaguar sports racing car that was intended for competition at Le Mans.
 Cost constraints and a rule change at Le Mans meant the XJ-13 was never driven in international competition, but it exemplified all of the classical Sayer sophistication in aerodynamics as his earlier work.
 In 1971 the XJ 13 prototype was brought out of storage to help promote the new V12 E-Type when it was largely written off in a major crash.
-The car was rebuilt in 1972–1973 albeit with changes from the original — losing some of the classic lines in the process.
+The car was rebuilt in 1972–1973 albeit with changes from the original – losing some of the classic lines in the process.

-In 1967 following his work on XJ13, Sayer commenced early style proposals for William Heynes for an E Type replacement, later (XJ27) with modifications to evolve as the V 12-cylinder Jaguar XJS in 1975.
+In 1967, following his work on XJ13, Sayer commenced early style proposals for William Heynes for an E Type replacement, later (XJ27) with modifications to evolve as the V 12-cylinder Jaguar XJS in 1975.
 The XJS never perhaps achieved the same iconic status as the E-Type, but it was acclaimed for its Heynes / Hassan / Knight designed V12 performance and comfort, luxury and grandeur as a grand tourer.
-The XJS remained in production for 21 years (1975-1996).
+The XJS remained in production for 21 years (1975–1996).